lowi-kr/wc2026-bot/README.md

 This triggers a small redeploy automatically so the bot picks up the new value.

+### 4f — Add the admin dashboard password (runtime variable)

+The bot includes a password-protected dashboard at `/admin` for checking on things and triggering jobs manually without using URL query parameters.
+This step turns it on.

+1. Still on the **Variables and secrets** page from Step 4e, click **+ Add** again
+2. Choose type **Secret**
+3. **Name**: `DASHBOARD_PASSWORD`
+4. **Value**: any password you'll remember — this is the only thing standing between someone and your dashboard, so don't reuse a password you use elsewhere, but it doesn't need to be elaborate
+5. Click **Save**

+If you skip this step, visiting `/admin` will always show "Unauthorized" — the dashboard fails closed without a password configured, on purpose.

 ---

 ## Step 5 — Initialize the bot (run once)